christophihl/startupengineer/content/_repos/dat_sci/03_dat_acq.md

 {{< figure src="/img/courses/dat_sci/03/html_canyon_00.png" caption="Ids for the product families" >}}

-3. Get the available color IDs for each indiviual bike.
+3. Get the available color IDs for each indivual bike.

 * Step 1: Get URLs for each of the product categories